How Much Does a $75,000 Surety Bond Cost?

 Can I use a trust fund instead of a bond for BMC-84?

 Yes, but you’d need to deposit the full $75,000 in cash with the FMCSA.
-Most brokers choose a surety bond because it only costs $375-$7,500/year instead of tying up $75,000.
+Most brokers choose a surety bond because it only costs a percentage of the bond amount instead of tying up $75,000.